Tempera Vs Acrylic Paint – What Is the Difference

 2. Tempera Paint to Be Used on Fabric

 It is possible to use Tempera on fabric, but the paint will get dim because Tempera can’t resist the sunlight.
-And Tempera is also washable, so when you wash the fabric, the paint will remove from the cloth.
+Tempera is also washable, so when you wash the fabric, the paint will be removed from the cloth.

 3. Tempera to Be Used on Canvas